$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds

-We introduce Perelman's $W$-entropy and prove the $W$-entropy formula along geodesic flow on the Wasserstein space $P^\infty_2(M, \mu)$ over compact Riemannian manifolds equipped with Otto's infinite dimensional Riemannian metric.
-As a corollary, we recapture Lott and Villani's result on the displacement convexity of $t{\rm Ent}+mt\log t$ on $P^\infty_2(M, \mu)$ over Riemannian manifolds with Bakry-Emery's curvature-dimension $CD(0, m)$-condition.
-To better understand the similarity between the $W$-entropy formula for the geodesic flow on the Wasserstein space and the $W$-entropy formula for the heat equation of the Witten Laplacian on the underlying manifolds, we introduce the Langevin deformation of flows on the Wasserstein space, which interpolates the geodesic flow and the gradient flow of the Boltzmann-Shannon entropy on the Wasserstein space over Riemannian manifolds, and can be regarded as the potential flow of the compressible Euler equation with damping on manifolds.
-We prove the local and global existence, uniqueness and regularity of the potential flow on compact Riemannian manifolds, and prove an analogue of the Perelman type $W$-entropy formula along the Langevin deformation of flows on the Wasserstein space on compact Riemannian manifolds.
-We also prove a rigidity theorem for the $W$-entropy for the geodesic flow and provide the rigidity models for the $W$-entropy for the Langevin deformation of flows on the Wasserstein space over complete Riemannian manifolds with the $CD(0, m)$-condition.
-Finally, we prove the $W$-entropy inequalities along the geodesic flow, gradient flow and the Langevin deformation of flows on the Wasserstein space over compact Riemannian manifolds with Erbar-Kuwada-Sturm's entropic curvature-dimension $CD_{\rm Ent}(K, N)$-condition. \end{minipage} \end{center}
+We introduce Perelman's $W$-entropy and prove the $W$-entropy formula along the geodesic flow on the $L^2$-Wasserstein space over compact Riemannian manifolds equipped with Otto's Riemannian metric, which allows us to recapture a previous result due to Lott and Villani on the displacement convexity of $s{\rm Ent}+ns\log s$ on $P^\infty_2(M)$ over Riemannian manifolds with non-negative Ricci curvature.
+To better understand the similarity between the $W$-entropy formula for the geodesic flow on the Wasserstein space and the $W$-entropy formula for the heat equation of the Witten Laplacian on the underlying manifolds, we introduce the Langevin deformation of flows on the Wasserstein space over Riemannian manifold, which interpolates the gradient flow and the geodesic flow on the Wasserstein space over Riemannian manifolds, and can be regarded as the potential flow of the compressible Euler equation with damping on manifolds.
+We prove the existence, uniqueness and regularity of the Langevin deformation on the Wasserstein space over the Euclidean space and compact Riemannian manifolds, and prove the convergence of the Langevin deformation for $c\rightarrow 0$ and $c\rightarrow \infty$ respectively.
+We prove an analogue of the Perelman type $W$-entropy formula along the Langevin deformation on the Wasserstein space on Riemannian manifolds.
+A rigidity theorem is proved for the $W$-entropy for the geodesic flow, and a rigidity model is also provided for the Langevin deformation on the Wasserstein space over complete Riemannian manifolds with the $CD(0, m)$-condition.